XQC: Well-conditioned Optimization Accelerates Deep Reinforcement Learning: Related Work

 \section{Related Work}

 Our work is positioned at the intersection of several key research areas in deep \RL that all attempt to improve sample efficiency.
 A prevailing trend for improving sample efficiency has been scaling along different axes. \textit{Compute scaling}, particularly increasing the \UTD ratio, has recently been a major focus.
 However, naively increasing \UTD can lead to instability and overfitting on early experience~\citep{nikishin2022primacy}.
 Researchers have suggested many different regularizers to stably increase the \UTD; From full parameter-resets~\citep{nikishin2022primacy,doro2022replaybarrier}, to critic ensembles~\citep{chen2021redq} and drop-out~\citep{hiraoka2021droq}, to normalization layers like \LN~\citep{hiraoka2021droq,lyle2024normalization,nauman2024bigger,lee2024simba}, \BN~\citep{bhatt2024crossq}, hyper-spherical normalization~\citep{hussing2024dissecting,lee2025hyperspherical} and spectral normalization~\citep{bjorck2022spectralnorm}.
 Recently, works have found that the combination of normalization layers together with \WN can stabilize the \ELR, helping against loss of plasticity~\citep{lyle2024normalization} and also enable scaling \RL to high \UTD ratios~\citep{palenicek2025scaling}.
-Recent works have worked on developing scaling laws for \RL~\citep{rybkin2025valueScalesPredictably,fu2025compute}. \textit{Network scaling}, is another path authors are exploring to increase sample effieincy. \citet{bhatt2024crossq} showed that \BN allowed them to significantly scale the layer width.
+Recent works have worked on developing scaling laws for \RL~\citep{rybkin2025valueScalesPredictably,fu2025compute}. \textit{Network scaling}, is another path authors are exploring to increase sample efficiency. \citet{bhatt2024crossq} showed that \BN allowed them to significantly scale the layer width.
 Since then, authors have looked into specific \LN-based architectures~\citep{nauman2024bigger,lee2024simba} and network sparsity~\citep {man2025etworkSparsity}. \citet{lee2024simba} propose a `simplicity bias' score, computed using an FFT and scoring 'simplicity' higher for functions with lower frequency content across random initializations.
 This score has no theoretical justification relating it to sample efficiency or generalization.
 Another line of research attempts to scale network sizes dynamically during training~\citep{liu2025neuroplastic,kang2025forget}.
-Concurrent work \citet{castanyer2025stable} combine second-order optimization and multi-skip residual connections to improve scaling and monitor the trace of the Hessian for deep value-based \RL. \textit{Model-based} methods scale computation by learning a separate dynamics model, which is then leveraged in the \RL loop~\citep{janner2019mbpo,hafner2020dreamer,hansen2024tdmpc2}.
+Concurrent work \citet{castanyer2025stable} combine second-order optimization and multi-skip residual connections to improve scaling and monitor the trace of the Hessian for deep value-based \RL.
+Orthogonal to our work, recent methods revisit the target network design itself. \citet{vincent2025bridging} share features between online and target networks to reduce memory while preserving stability, and \citet{hendawy2025minto} take the minimum of both estimates for bootstrapping to accelerate learning. \textit{Model-based} methods scale computation by learning a separate dynamics model, which is leveraged in the \RL loop~\citep{janner2019mbpo,hafner2020dreamer,palenicek2023diminishing,hansen2024tdmpc2}.